compscbio/cscb-2025/docs/index.md

 #### Course Information
 This course teaches students about high-throughput, genome-wide single cell measurements, and approaches to appropriately analyze such data.
 Real world examples from stem cell biology and developmental biology provide the biological context and motivation, but the computational expertise gained will be broadly applicable.
 Please see the lecture schedule below for specific topics.
 By the end of this course, the student should

 - be conversant in the language of sc-omics technologies, both at the level of general principles, and more granular understanding of how these data-generating platforms work
-- be a confident practioner in state-of-the art computational methods needed to analyze sc-omic data
+- be a confident practitioner in state-of-the art computational methods needed to analyze sc-omic data
-- understand the fundamentals of stem cell biology and to how sc-omics is allowing us to address major obstacles in this field
+- understand the fundamentals of stem cell biology and how sc-omics is allowing us to address major obstacles in this field

 #### Recommended Background